IBM/kif/docs/tutorial.md

     Expect some delay when running queries over DBpedia, as its official SPARQL endpoint is slower than Wikidata's.

 The result of the previous filter is a stream of statements following the Wikidata syntax but with entities in the DBpedia namespace.
-This is so because KIF's DBpedia SPARQL mappings usually do not attempt to convert entities in the DBpedia namespace into that of Wikidata.
-(The exception are Wikidata properties—the DBpedia SPARQL mappings support the automatic conversion of DBpedia properties into Wikidata properties, as we will see in a movement.)
+This is so because KIF's DBpedia SPARQL mappings do not attempt to convert entities in the DBpedia namespace into that of Wikidata.
+(The exception are Wikidata properties: the DBpedia SPARQL mappings support the automatic conversion of DBpedia properties into Wikidata properties, as we'll see in a moment.)

 We can use the DBpedia vocabulary module [`db`][kif_lib.vocabulary.db] to write filters referring to DBpedia entities.
 For example: